ROBERT ANTONI

 A ROMANCE ABOARD SHIP!

-Winner of the 2014 OCM Bocas Prize for Best Caribbean Novel
+Winner of the OCM Bocas Prize for Best Caribbean Book

 A marvel of a novel, layered in histories, As Flies to Whatles Boys is an unforgetable and matchless work of fiction..